dsbowen/hemlock-demographics/README.md

 ## Citation

-Hemlock-Demographics is based largely on the demographics section of the [World Values Survey](http://www.worldvaluessurvey.org/).
+Hemlock-demographics is based largely on the demographics section of the [World Values Survey](http://www.worldvaluessurvey.org/).

 ```
 @software{bowen2020hemlock-demographics,